 Entering the Art Competition

-- Paintings – including oil, acrylics, and watercolor;
+- Paintings – including oil, acrylics, watercolor, etc.;

 - Drawings – colored pencil, pencil, ink, marker, pastels, charcoal (it is recommended that charcoal and pastel drawings be fixed);